abhinav822/PROJECT-05/README.md

-# project-5
+#Lithium

-# Project - Products Management
+Project - Products Management
 Key points
 In this project we will work feature wise.
 That means we pick one object like user, book, blog, etc at a time.
 We work through it's feature.
 The steps would be:
 We create it's model.
 We build it's APIs.